newchuyalong/libgdx-learning/3D-Particle-Effects.md

-Becomes of issues with perspective and depth, the 2D particle effects are not suitable for 3D applications.
-Additionally, the 3d particle effects allow for particles to take full advantage of movement through 3d space, allowing a wide variety of dynamic graphical effects.
+Because of issues with perspective and depth, the 2D particle effects are not suitable for 3D applications.
+Additionally, the 3d particle effects take full advantage of movement through 3d space, allowing a wide variety of dynamic graphical effects.

 ![3D particles in action](http://www.pixelscientists.com/images/flamedemo.gif)

 ### Flame - 3D Particle Editor
 Much like their 2D cousins, 3D particle effects can be edited with a GUI editor included in libgdx.
-The editor is called flame, and is located in the non-core gdx-tools.jar.
+The editor is called Flame, and is located in the non-core gdx-tools.jar.
 If you have a clone of the libgdx repo, you can run the editor by using the following command from the **dist** directory:

 Linux/Mac:
 ```